• Skip to primary navigation

 Exceeding a yacht’s certified capacity can result in:

-• Insurance policies are being voided
+• Insurance policies being voided

 • Significant fines